Lead QA Engineer - 12 Month FTC (we have office locations in Cambridge, Leeds and London)

 This is a senior, hands-on Lead QA role, responsible for strategy, frameworks, and raising QA standards across multiple squads.

-As a Lead QA Engineer at Genomics England, you’ll own the technical direction of quality across the organisation, tackling complex testing challenges and driving best practice at scale.
+As a Lead QA Engineer at Genomics England with deep Java expertise, you’ll own the technical direction of quality across the organisation, tackling complex testing challenges and driving best practice at scale.
 You’ll shape how we approach testing, define standards, and act as a hands-on authority in modern QA.
 This role is about influence and expertise rather than people management, combining strategic thinking with strong technical delivery.

-You’ll confidently and expertly design, build, and evolve automation test frameworks (Java is essential), act as a trusted authority across tribes, and mentor engineers/teams to raise skills and standards.
+You’ll confidently and expertly design, build, and evolve automation test frameworks, act as a trusted authority across tribes, and mentor engineers/teams to raise skills and standards.
 Working closely with engineering leadership and product squads, you’ll take ownership of ensuring our systems are resilient, performant, and secure.

 A real hands-on Lead QA role where your technical expertise sets the standard and you stay close to the code and tooling.
 You’ll shape QA strategy, mentor teams, and drive quality across the organisation while delivering quality at scale.